Software documentation#

 80

-Port of the proxy.
+Port of the proxy, within the internal (Docker) network.
 The renderer uses this to access the reports that need to be exported to PDF.

 PROXY_PROTOCOL